Vincent-Millane/cname-cloaking/README.md

 Would you like to have a spy on your shoulder from morning to night, analysing your every move throughout the day, right down to the brand of toilet paper you use?

+A recent revelation showed that certain viruses could hide in the advertisements of a major global company using information that was not available to the public.
+This is nothing new, but now it's been proven.

 The issue of energy savings and the autonomy of our connected devices is now very important.
 It's a question of ecological common sense.
+Premature ageing due to over-solicitation of advertising is a major factor.
+The image of a vehicle in overdrive dragging advertising hoardings seems appropriate to me.

 ## About this data